Video games in South Korea: Home console predominance

 Around January 1993, home consoles in South Korea were estimated to be present in one of every four houses.
 However, they are not as popular as they used to be.
 The console downfall started with a photosensitive epileptic seizure mass hysteria successfully spread by the Korean mass media.
 Although the initial epileptic seizure was proven not to be related to flashing light sensitivity, the newspapers would report new or old cases, connecting them with video games.
 The media would blame Japanese video games, even stating that the cases happening in the US and Canada were also caused only by video games from Japan.
 Video game sales were damaged, and Samsung reported a decrease of 71.4% during 1993 and Hyundai, 33%.
 The industry started to slowly recuperate but was slowed down by the decision of the Ministry of Culture and Sports, on July 1, 1993, to revise the censorship regulation, so that video games on CD-ROM or cartridge have to pass an evaluation by the Korea Public Performance Ethics Committee.
-The rating system of the committee was considered one of the most strict of the world in the 1990s.
+The rating system of the committee was considered one of the strictest in the world in the 1990s.